Built-in Functions

 argmax (the index of the maximum value, only for row/column-wise aggregation) |

-Cumulative aggregation
+Cumulative Aggregation

 The following built-in functions all follow the same scheme: